 - Friday, September 16, 2016 by 5pm (via course website)

-Students in History 204 should create a short entry in their research journal (about 600-800 words, or 3-4 pages) that describes how they used Ancestry.com and other reference sources to help launch their investigation of their assigned Dickinson College class of students (1840-1880).
+Students in History 204 should create a short entry in their research journal (about 600-800 words, or 3-4 pages) that documents how they used Ancestry.com and other reference sources to help launch their investigation of their assigned Dickinson College class of students (1840-1880).

 - Entries will NOT be graded on prose or design elements (though both will factor into whether or not the journal entry will ultimately get published).
 Instead, the focal point of grading will be on research effort and historical analysis.
 Try to focus on communicating a deliberate and effective protocol for historical research.

 - DATA OVERVIEW.
 Begin by organizing the information about your class from the 1905 Alumni Record into some kind of useful datasets.
 In other words: try to provide your readers with a general overview of the subject –how many students total, how many graduates, non-graduates, providing some breakdown of their origins, affiliations, and career choices, etc. You may do this basic statistical analysis in sentence form, or through bullet points, or with some kind of table, chart or infographic.
 It just depends.
 But keep in mind that this overview might help uncover possible fruitful avenues for teaching and presentation in your later essays and projects.